Analysis: As technology shifts, Asian giants wrestle for TV control

 For makers of OLED displays, which boast sharper images and do not need backlighting, the obstacle to consumer acceptance is price.
 You can buy 10 LCD TVs for the likely price of $10,000 for a big Samsung or LG model.
 That means LCD is likely to remain the dominant force in the global TV market for a while.

-An executive at LG Display, a flat screen maker in which LG Electronics has a near 38 percent stake, said an internal study indicated consumers would start buying OLED TVs once the price falls to 1.3 to 1.4 times that of an LCD set.
+An executive at LG Display (034220.KS), a flat screen maker in which LG Electronics has a near 38 percent stake, said an internal study indicated consumers would start buying OLED TVs once the price falls to 1.3 to 1.4 times that of an LCD set.

 Japan, meanwhile, has a potential rival offering - ultra high-definition sets, dubbed 4K, that boast pictures four times sharper than today's HDTV sets.
 Sony, Panasonic and Sharp all have this technology, but face a broadcasting infrastructure hurdle, as television stations would need to record in 4K for viewers to watch the new ultra high-definition standard.